Pricing is determined by several factors, including but not limited to:

 ACT Lab does not share testing results with anyone other than the paying requestor unless we are provided written permission to do so.

 Many regulations and standards are available to be viewed free of charge online, while others are copyrighted documents available for purchase.
-ACT Lab can provide guidance on where and how and where you can access these documents.
+ACT Lab can provide guidance on where and how you can access these documents.
 Give us a call at 562-470-7215.

 Regulations vary across the globe, with some overlap.
 Your sales representative can help you determine what testing plan is best suited for your product based on relevant regional regulations.